Netflix/falcor/documentation/router.md

 When an Array of routes is passed to the createClass method, an internal Route Map is generated.
 The Route Map is a stateless data structure designed to improve the speed of pattern matching.
 Ideally the process of creating the Route Map should only be performed once when your Web server starts up.
 However Router instances often require access to connection information (ex. authorization information, included in the cookies of an HTTP Request).
 Creating a Router class generates the route map once, and allows the route map to be shared with every new instance of the Router class.

 These derived Router class instances can be instantiated at connection time, and passed connection information via their constructor.
-All route handler functions are applied to the concrete Router instance, which means that Routes can access connection state passed to the Router via the “this” pointer.
+All route handler functions are applied to the concrete Router instance, which means that Routes can access connection state passed to the Router via the "this" pointer.

 (example)